 Note A: The full name of an appendage is 8 bytes in length, but the first six bytes are required by IBM standards to be the characters IGG019.
 You provide the last two characters as the identification; they may range in collating sequence from WA to Z9.

-$PGFX = \{ Y | N \}$
+$PGFX = {Yes | No}$

 A yes response indicates the existence of a user page fix appendage.
 If you specify PGFX=yes, also specify SIOA=XX.
-If this operand is omitted, 'NO' is assumed.

 OPTCD=Z